 Crasman studied: online shop customers are willing to pay to offset the carbon footprint of their purchases

-During the summer of 2021, we conducted a survey aimed at online retailers and customers about the responsibility of e-commerce.
+During summer 2021, we conducted a survey aimed at online retailers and their customers about the sustainability of e-commerce.

-In the study, online retailers identified the three biggest challenges in developing e-commerce responsibility.
-They were:
+In the survey, online retailers identified the three biggest challenges in developing e-commerce sustainability.
+These were:

-• Customers are reluctant to pay for responsible solutions.
+• Customers are unwilling to pay for sustainable solutions.

-• Our own knowledge and skills regarding responsibility are insufficient.
+• Lack of personal knowledge and skills regarding sustainability.

-Of the online store customers who responded to the survey, 49% wish that online retailers would include the costs of carbon footprint compensation directly in the product price.
+Among the e-commerce customers who responded, 49% wish that online retailers would directly include the costs of carbon footprint compensation in the product price.
 83% of respondents are willing to pay for carbon footprint compensation.

-The study also reveals that customers are willing to compromise on delivery speed in the name of responsibility: 84% of respondents are willing to wait longer than usual for their online order delivery if the delivery method is significantly more environmentally friendly.
+The survey also reveals that customers may sacrifice delivery speed in the name of sustainability: 84% of respondents are willing to wait longer than usual for their online order delivery if the delivery method is significantly more environmentally friendly.

-Customer experience is an important success metric in e-commerce, but often retailers also have to compete aggressively on price.
-It is therefore understandable that including the costs of responsible actions in prices is a concern.
-The study's result provides a positive message in that regard.
-Consumers are willing to pay for responsible practices.
+Customer experience is a crucial measure of success in e-commerce, but often retailers also face fierce price competition.
+It is therefore understandable that including the costs of sustainable practices in prices may cause concern.
+The survey results provide a positive message in this regard.
+Consumers are ready to pay for sustainable practices.

-Open, up-to-date, and high-quality communication about the responsibility and environmental friendliness of e-commerce products and processes plays a crucial role.
+Open, up-to-date, and high-quality communication about the sustainability and environmental friendliness of e-commerce products and processes plays a key role.

 Crasman Ltd